Puttalam Electoral District

 Puttalam electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Puttalam in the North Western province.
 The district currently elects 8 of the 225 members of the Sri Lankan Parliament and had 495,575 registered electors in 2010.
+The district is Sri Lanka's Electorate Number 16.

+Polling Divisions

+The Puttalam Electoral District consists of the following polling divisions: